Codecademy/docs/content/php/concepts/date-functions/terms/date-format/date-format.md

 ---
-Title: 'date_format()'
+Title: "date_format()"
-Description: 'Takes a DateTime object and returns a string based on its formatted value.'
+Description: "Takes a DateTime object and returns a string based on its formatted value."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Date'
+  - "Date"
-  - 'Time'
+  - "Time"
-  - 'Objects'
+  - "Objects"
 CatalogContent:
-  - 'learn-php'
+  - "learn-php"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `date_format()` function takes a `DateTime` object and a format string and returns a string based on the formatted value.